gyrfalcon55/SupportTickets_Chatbot/README.md

 | `customer_rating` | Customer rating (1–5; may be null) |
 | `issue_summary` | Short free-text issue description |

-The supplied assessment sample shows dates beginning in January 2024.
-The actual minimum and maximum timestamps should be discovered from the loaded dataset/database at runtime.

 ## Repository layout